Faculty Leave Policies [1]

 The decision whether to grant such a negotiated leave arrangement shall be dictated by the needs of the unit, at the discretion of the supervisor or unit chair and in consultation with the human resources office to ensure that the decision is consistent with the FMLA and FAMLI.
 Negotiated leave arrangements must be in writing and, in the case of a staff member, signed by the staff member and supervisor; or, in the case of a faculty member, by the faculty member, chair, and dean.

 Consistent with Regent Policy 5.D.1: Tenure Probationary Period [23] and section III.A of APS 1022 - Standards, Processes and Procedures for Reappointment, Tenure, Promotion, and Post-Tenure Review [24], leave taken pursuant to this parental leave policy, including a negotiated alternative leave, does not count as part of the tenure probationary period.
-Parental leave results in a "stop" on the tenure clock; such "stops" must be taken in one-year increments.
+Parental leave results in an extension of the tenure probationary period; such extensions must be taken in one-year increments.
 However, a faculty member may irrevocably elect, no later than six months following their return to full-time service, to have the leave time count as part of the tenure probationary period.
 Such an election shall be made in writing and must be approved by the dean and the chancellor.

 If both parents are employed by the University of Colorado and both are eligible for any parental leave benefit described under this policy, paid and unpaid leaves under this policy may be taken simultaneously or may be staggered within 12 months of a child’s birth, adoption, foster care placement, or guardianship of a child.